river-corridors-sfa/RCSFA_GitHub_Organization_Guidance/rcsfa_github_best_practices.md

 Date Created: 2024-01-02 by Bibi Powers-McCormack
 Date Updated: 2024-01-09 by Bibi Powers-McCormack

-The purpose of this document is to provide an overview for how to work with GitHub repositories within the RC SFA GitHub Organization.
+The purpose of this document is to provide an overview for how to work with GitHub repositories (also referred to as "repo") within the [RC SFA GitHub Organization](https://github.com/river-corridors-sfa).
 The three main sections (how to set up a repo, how to organize your repo, and expectations for collaboration) offer guidance for getting started, managing, and collaborating using GitHub.

 ## How to set up a repo within the river-corridor-sfa GitHub Organization

 You should add your work to a GitHub repository within the river-cooridors-sfa GitHub Organization when the contents of your repo are associated in any way with the RC SFA.
-Examples include, but are not limited to, creating figures for a manuscript, writing scripts to process data, and developing analyeses.
+Examples include, but are not limited to, creating figures for a manuscript, writing scripts to process data, and developing analyses.

 You can either create a new repository in the GitHub Organization, or add an existing repo.
 Directions can be found below:
-- [Creating a new repo]([url](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-new-repository)) in a GitHub Organization.
+- [Creating a new repo](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-new-repository) in a GitHub Organization.
 At step 4, select `river-corridors-sfa` as the Owner.
-- [Adding an existing repo]([url](https://docs.github.com/en/repositories/creating-and-managing-repositories/transferring-a-repository#transferring-a-repository-owned-by-your-personal-account)) to a GitHub Organization.
+- [Adding an existing repo](https://docs.github.com/en/repositories/creating-and-managing-repositories/transferring-a-repository#transferring-a-repository-owned-by-your-personal-account) to a GitHub Organization.
 At step 4, select `river-corridors-sfa` as the New Owner.

 When a new repository is added, we recommend the following actions occur:
 - Name your repo with the following syntax: `rcsfa-[RC#]-[StudyCode]-[keyword]`